Why Edmonton Mapping Edmonton’s queer history

 • Pisces Health Spa, a bathhouse where Edmonton Police arrested 56 gay men on May 30, 1981.
 The brick building, on the corner of 109 Street and 105 Avenue, is now home to a furniture store.

-• GATE (or Gay Alliance Towards Alliance), a former community centre and advocacy group, had an office on 104 Street.
+• GATE (or Gay Alliance Towards Equality), a former community centre and advocacy group, had an office on 104 Street.
 It’s now part of the Phillips Loft.

 • Centennial Plaza, the site of the first gay rally in 1989, located just south of the Stanley A. Milner Library.
 The event took place after Edmonton’s City Council refused to declare a Gay and Lesbian Awareness Day.
 Four years later, Gay Pride Day was officially declared by then-Mayor Jan Reimer.